-Beginning prospectively with the 2019-2020 school year, MOECs verification forms (a.k.a.
+For DPPD including 2019-2020 school year or before, MOECs verification forms (a.k.a.
 District-provided Professional Development Form) shall be submitted to the principal or designee for verification, and the originals must be filed with the director of curriculum and instruction.
 Work Experience forms shall be returned with appropriate verification.
 It shall be the responsibility of the teacher to obtain the list of provided PD forms and initialed PD logs created form the teachers' MOECs account to give to the director or curriculum and instruction.
-All MOECS and Work Experience forms shall be returned with appropriate verification unit employee within twenty (20) work days.
+All MOECS and Work Experience forms shall be returned with appropriate verification and signature to the bargaining unit employee within twenty (20) work days.
+KALPA shall continue to be the method for maintaining records of PD attendance but effective July 1, 2020, it shall not have a role in verification of DPPD for the purpose of renewal of a teaching certificate beyond the 2019-2020 school year DPPD.